Ferris state university, federal building renovation

 HopkinsBurns Design Studio, as historic preservation consultant to Tower Pinkster, was commissioned to develop schematic design documents and a comprehensive estimate of project costs for adaptive reuse of the existing building by Ferris State University's Kendall College of Art and Design.

-The goals for the project were two-fold: first, to enhance the educational opportunity for students as a contemporary higher education learning environment, and second, to become the stewardship of an important western Michigan iconic building, incorporating its historic, character-defining features.
-These design objectives were to support the mission of Ferris State University and Kendall: to create functional and inspiring space for students and faculty, utilize sustainable design, retain the integrity of historic elements, enhance community connections, and achieve a code compliant building.
+The goals for the project were two-fold: firstly, to enhance the educational opportunity for students as a contemporary higher education learning environment, and secondly, to become the stewardship of an important Western Michigan iconic building, incorporating its historic, character-defining features.
+These design objectives were to support the mission of FSU and Kendall: to create functional and inspiring space for students and faculty, utilize sustainable design, retain the integrity of historic elements, enhance community connections, and achieve a code-compliant, fully accessible building.

-Services included validating the space program needs, identifying existing building conditions and historic significance, creating a schematic design document, and developing a comprehensive project cost.
+Services included validating the space program needs, identifying existing building conditions and historic significance, developing design and construction documents, construction administration, development of a comprehensive project cost, and obtaining historic tax credits.